A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - Armstrong Interactive “View from Seat” Map

 FAQ #3: When should I buy?
+Will prices go up or down?
 Will sessions sell out if I wait too long?
-Will prices go down or up over the summer?
 What are average prices?
+What’s a “good deal”?

 FAQ #4: Which seats get the most shade?